 The simplest truth is, I am Christian and my number one goal in my life is to glorify God but… when it comes to health and fitness, what is a girl to do?
 Do I need to follow Biblical dietary laws?

 This story is mine, before finding peace with food through my faith.
 And, you will find dozens of posts here at Grace Filled Plate sharing tidbits from my journey (I hope you have made yourself at home).

-But, I also wanted to highlight some Christian health and fitness experts who have their own incredible takes on how to eat a Biblical diet plan.
+But, I also wanted to highlight some Christian health and fitness experts who have their own incredible takes on how to follow a Biblical eating plan.
 These tips are about so much more than what, how, or where you eat.
 These truths get to the heart of the matter!

 What does it mean to have a Biblical diet?